What is your ideal wedding?

 When you’re in your mid-twenties, topics related to getting married, planning a wedding or attending a wedding is normal.
 Three of my closest friends got married already (Hello Ruby, Lecel and Ada!) and I have to admit that sometimes, I think of the what ifs then just snap back to reality.

 Destination Wedding is a popular option nowadays especially for couples who want to really make their ideal ceremony happen – in a beautiful place where only the people who truly matter to the Groom and Bride will attend.
+Planning your wedding?
+Take a look at these inexpensive table runners you can choose from on this site and start decorating.

 I was lucky to be invited last December in a relative’s wedding.
 We’re not really that close, but the few moments we spent together were all good and full of laughter!